Twice-Weekly Watering Schedule

 Q: What about golf courses and other large properties that cannot be physically watered on a single day?

 A: Very large properties, golf courses and athletic fields also may request variances to the watering schedule but are required to reduce consumption by 5%, based on their previous 5-year average consumption.
+If a large property does not obtain a variance, and waters outside the mandatory maximum schedule, they will be in violation of the ordinance.

 Q: Are there any other types of variances being considered?